Eva Saiko

 Daniil Bushkovskiy

 The young man is a bright student, he reads a lot, learns to play guitar.
+He has graduated from secondary school with very good notes.
 Life could be happy, but unfortunately Daniil has a rear and life threatening diagnose – primary immune deficiency, chronic granulomatous disease (CGD).

 From early childhood the boy suffered from purulent inflammations, constant pain in the stomach, later also lungs were affected.
 The child was unsuccessfully treated for various alleged diseases and only at the age of 17 he was correctly diagnosed at the Dmitriy Rogachev Medical Center in Moscow.
 This made it possible to prescribe adequate therapy, but it only helps to cope with the consequences without eliminating the cause.